tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Intelligence-Writeup.md

 [*] Getting TGT for user
 Kerberos SessionError: @@@KRB_AP_ERR_SKEW@@@(@@@Clock skew too great@@@)
 {% endhighlight %}

+Upon running the command, we get the error message `Clock skew too great`.
+This is because Kerberos is time dependent and the clock of the host we are targetting is 7 hours different from ours, as we saw when we scanned the host with NMAP.
+We can fix this by syncing our time with the time of the target host.
+To do this, we must first deactivate automatic time synchronization by executing `timedatectl set-ntp 0`.
+Then, we can sync our time with the time of the target host by executing `sudo ntpdate -s intelligence.htb`.
+Once we have synchronized our time, we can reexecute the command for generating a TGT.

 {% highlight none linenos %}
 ┌──(kali㉿kali)-[/tmp/x]